 Your organization’s fundraising calendar should match up with the marketing and communications calendar.
 You simply must be on the same page because your departments will be relying on one another in order to present your finished product.

+Fundraising campaigns require a lot of communication.
+The messages that you need to get out to your community will vary according to the type of campaign, so let’s look at a specific example to see how your calendar and your communications will coincide.
 Let’s say your annual fundraising campaign- your signature drive that raises a significant portion of your organization’s operating funds- is set to kickoff on November 1st.
 On your fundraising calendar, you’ve pinpointed the days that you will begin campaign preparations, when you’ll be training volunteers and when you aim to have your initial donations in.

 Now, consider the communications that will need to be prepared ahead of time.
 Do you need marketing materials, pamphlets or direct mail letters?
 Your communications team will need to know the fundraising schedule in order to meet your deadlines.

 In an ideal world, your fundraising calendar and communications calendar would be one and the same.
 This would allow you to coordinate all fundraising and communications efforts from one central hub.
 However, this may not work for your team as the finished product may have too many action items and details to keep straight.
 At the very least, your communications team should have access to your fundraising calendar and your fundraising team should have access to your communications calendar.

 Have a Monthly Focus